Best Schaumburg Criminal Defense Lawyer Handles Assault & Battery Charges

 Work with an Experienced Orland Park Criminal Defense Lawyer

 If you have been charged with assault, battery, or both in Orland Park or elsewhere in Illinois, start working on your legal defense strategy with an experienced criminal defense lawyer as soon as possible.
-To get started, contact one of our three offices to schedule your initial consultation with Shannon P. O’Malley, Attorney at Law.
-During your consultation, Mr. O’Malley will discuss your rights and options with you and answer any questions you have.
+To get started, contact one of our four offices to schedule your initial consultation with LaPapa Law Group.
+During your consultation, our attorneys will discuss your rights and options with you and answer any questions you have.